Last week I was musing about why I was struggling with the Every Day in May challenge and decided that I needed at least one of three motivators

 So contrary to my previous post when I said it is important to take time… the opposing thought is that when you see something that really speaks to you, don’t worry about whether you have time or not – just go for it and record it.

-My particular interest is in developing ways of doing these kind of recording sketches so that I am not attempting a rushed sketch ie. trying to do a 30 minute sketch in 30 secs or even 3 minutes.
+My particular interest is in developing ways of doing this kind of recording sketches so that I am not attempting a rushed sketch ie. trying to do a 30 minute sketch in 30 secs or even 3 minutes.
 That will not work – I know, I have tried it – the result is a rushed and sometimes poorly observed sketch.
-Instead I am always looking for fast tools and fast techniques specifically designed for a 3 minute sketch.
-And I am always sharpening core drawing skills for I can respond quicker and more accurately…this is the basis for my Foundations Online Course which I will be re-offer very soon!
-See footer for more details.
+Instead, I am always looking for fast tools and fast techniques specifically designed for a 3 minute sketch.
+And I am always sharpening core drawing skills for I can respond quicker and more accurately…this is the basis for my Foundations Online Course !

 But then at other times, I do just go for the full image rapidly in the hope that all my ‘reflex sketching’ will pay off and I will be able to pull something together instinctively!
 If I do attempt something like this I make sure that I am really focused on my subject matter.
 You never know how it will turn out… if you don’t try you will never know.